usertam/openssh/README.md

 - BIKE (only available if liboqs is built with BIKE enabled)
 - FrodoKEM
 - SIKE
+- default (whichever KEM algorithm was set as the default in liboqs at compile time; can be used with liboqs nist-branch to try alternate algorithms not explicitly listed above)

 See https://github.com/open-quantum-safe/liboqs/blob/master/README.md for more information about each of the above PQ key encapsulation mechanisms.